lifeiez/linove/README.txt

 == Description ==

-iNove theme inspired by MacZone.sk.
+linove theme inspired by MacZone.sk.
 It is very stylish, widget supported and doesn’t require any plugin.

 Tested on WordPress 2.5.1/2.6.3/2.7.1/2.8.3, with IE 6/7/8, Firefox 2/3/3.5, Opera 9.6, Safari 4 and Chrome 2.0.
 Valid XHTML 1.1 and CSS 3!